Peter Doig

 Peter Doig, born in Edinburgh in 1959, is celebrated as one of the foremost contemporary painters, known for his ethereal and enigmatic artworks that blend figurative elements with abstract painting techniques.

-In addition to his paintings, Doig’s oeuvre includes limited edition prints that carry the same haunting quality and attention to detail seen in his artworks.
-In his printmaking practice, Peter Doig is known to employ a diverse range of techniques such as etching, lithography, and monotype, allowing him to craft distinct interpretations of his larger paintings.
+In addition to his paintings, Doig’s oeuvre includes Peter Doig prints and limited editions that carry the same haunting quality and attention to detail seen in his paintings.
+In his printmaking practice, Doig employs techniques such as etching, lithography, and monotype, creating artworks that reinterpret and extend the visual language of his larger paintings.

 Peter Doig, Lapeyrouse Wall